What income is taxable?

 - Interest from savings and deposits with credit unions

-- Property letting – most income from renting out a property, including from second properties.
+- Property letting – most income from renting out a property, including from second properties, (though if your total property income is less than £1,000, you may not have to pay any tax, because of a property allowance).
 You can claim certain expenses against the rents.
 If you rent out a room in your home, you should read our separate page on the ‘rent a room’ scheme

 - Purchased annuities – income element